OpenLineage/OpenLineage/spec/OpenLineage.md

 - **nominalTime**: Captures the time this run is scheduled for.
 This is a typical usage for time based scheduled job.
 The job has a nominal schedule time that will be different from the actual time it is running at.

 - **parent**: Captures the parent job and Run when the run was spawn from a parent run.
+For example in the case of Airflow, there's a run for the DAG that then spawns runs for individual tasks that would refer to the parent run as the DAG run.
+Similarly when a SparkOperator starts a Spark job, this creates a separate run that refers to the task run as its parent.

 #### Job Facets